Menu

 )

-Think of recursion_limit as a circuit breaker.
-It doesn’t steer your graph’s logic — it’s a safety net that kills the run if your logic fails to stop the loop on its own.
+Think of this limit as a circuit breaker.
+It doesn’t drive your graph’s logic — it’s a safety net that kills the run if your logic fails to stop the loop on its own.

-Quick check: Say your graph has a 4-node cycle and you set the limit to 25.
+Quick check: Say your graph has a 4-node cycle and you set the cap to 25.
 How many full passes can it make?
-About 6 — because 25 / 4 = 6.25, and it truncates to 6 full passes.
+About 6 (25 / 4 = 6.25, cut to 6 full rounds).

 python